ChristopherBull/christopherbull.github.io/research/index.md

 ## <i class="fas fa-flask fa-fw headingIcon" aria-hidden="true"></i>Projects

-I have worked on numerous health projects and directly contributed to research spanning several disciplines, including Systems and Software Engineering, Data Science, and Participant Engagement.
+I have worked on numerous health projects and directly contributed to research spanning several disciplines, including Systems and Software Engineering, Data Science, and HCI.

-I currently work in Digital Health at Lancaster University.
-In this position I work on numerous Digital Health projects that are of strategic importance to Lancaster's Digital Health Centre.
+I currently work in Digital Health.
 My main focus is the design and development of ecosystem elements, pervasive healthcare technologies, and cybernetics/informatics platforms.

 The following projects are those which I have had significant or fundamental contributions: